Private residence/ Conservation project, Coastal, Kilifi – Kenya

 The richness of the vegetation was exciting, as was the seasonal transformation was remarkable; Kenya is a tropical climate and so one would assume lush tropical native vegetation.
 The truth is far from this.
 As the Kenyan calendar year fluctuates from long dry and painful periods to vibrant and often torrential rainy seasons the coastal natural vegetation changes from moments of wealth and growth to terribly dry periods which leave the landscape looking like a skeleton of its former self.

-Not only for the rare seasonal transformation in the natural vegetation in a tropical climate but also from the element of conservation and preservation of a vastly depleting indigenous costal bushland (lost over to lush lawns and thirsty tropical plants) we discussed at length with the client and proposed the landscape design to simply embrace what was growing and naturally present in the site and to allow, where necessary, a path and journey through the existing landscape.
+Not only for the rare seasonal transformation but also from the element of conservation and preservation of a vastly depleting indigenous costal bushland (lost over to lush lawns and thirsty tropical plants) we discussed at length with the client and proposed the landscape design to simply embrace what was growing and to allow, where necessary, a path and journey through the existing landscape.

 The result is a design made up of a series of paths.
 Firstly some minimal, transient, not purposefully created by us, but instead placed between two locations which allow people to naturally discover.
 From a design perspective it is a achieved by simply brining people to a place and the enticing them forward simply by sounds of the sea, or strategic placings of indigenous jasmines.
 The idea being to encourage a sense of discovery.

 These simple “man- made” paths discover upon determined gestures which draw easy, wide paths within the bush, making it easy for one to walk, to wonder and appreciate the tropical seasons.
 A phenomenon often overlooked.